 With marriage comes responsibility, specifically financial responsibility.
 Studies show that financial issues are a leading cause of divorce.
 Budgeting, financing, and dealing with money problems are difficult enough for a single person to manage.
 When you get married, you’re doubling the work and sometimes the financial issues as well.
+No one wants to start their marriage with financial problems.
 Successfully combining finances in marriage can help you be better prepared for a rainy day, and also establish a healthier marriage.

 Combining finances the right way can help you navigate marriage and money issues.
 It’s not all doom and gloom.
 In fact, learning ways to manage money as a couple will make you even stronger.
 Knowing the right information is key to figuring out how to manage your finances in marriage.
 These tips will help keep you out of the deep end and help you become a team for financing your lives as a married couple.

 Combining finances is a delicate process in which a couple puts their money into joint bank accounts.
 This can include joint investment accounts, retirement accounts, and carrying joint credit and debit cards.
 Since marriage and finances go hand in hand, many married couples opt to combine their finances.

 There is no one right way to combine finances, and every couple is different.
 The main methods of combining finances can be broken down into three categories which are Proportional, Raw Contribution, and Complete Combine.

 With the Proportional Method, each person contributes based on their income.
 Let’s say, for example, that a couple has a joint bank account for rent and bills.
 Each month they contribute to that bank account in proportion to their income.
 Whichever spouse makes more money will contribute a higher dollar amount to the bank account, and whichever spouse makes less money will contribute less.